Tradie Life - Q&A - Colin Aldred

 Crafty: Would you buy another Ranger next time?

-Call Aldred Engineering on 0416 090 676 or visit his webiste for more details.
+Call Aldred Engineering on 0416 090 676 or visit his website for more details.